jorendorff/game-playing/talk.md

 It's pretty great.

 What you're about to see is a user interface called XBoard.
-It's free software and lets you play human-vs.-human, human-vs.-computer, or computer-vs.computer.
+It's free software and lets you play human-vs.-human, human-vs.-computer, or computer-vs.-computer.
 It's pretty easy to write a chess-playing program that interoperates with XBoard.
 The XBoard program communicates with your chess-playing program via simple text commands.